Send the link below via email or IMCopy

 new voting rights

-Conservatives claimed the money had been wasted but the poverty rate did decline.
+These are big gov't actions that Conservatives do not support.
+They aso claimed the money had been wasted but the poverty rate did decline.

 Civil Rights under LBJ